wesselvanree/shopify-theme-tailwind/README.md

 this called
 [just-in-time transformations](https://shopify.dev/themes/best-practices/file-transformation).

-I'm currently looking into this, if anyone has a suggestion on how to do this using the Github integration, please open an issue.
+I'm currently looking into this, if you have any suggestions on how to do this using the Github integration, please open an issue.

 ## Installation